 When you’re next planning a trip to New York, be sure to consider this timeless and memorable experience.
-Visiting The Plaza was something I’d always wanted to do and what better way than the extravagant tea sitting.
+Visiting The Plaza Hotel New York was something I’d always wanted to do and what better way than the extravagant tea sitting.

 Afternoon Tea New York – find more experiences